Sex charges dismissed against reality TV doctor and girlfriend

 The pair also faces drug charges and is due to appear in court July 19.
 Robicheaux is also charged with possession of an assault weapon.
 They previously pleaded not guilty.

-A message seeking comment was left for the state attorney general's office, which has been prosecuting the case.
+The state attorney general's office, which has been prosecuting the case, said the agency is reviewing the decision.

 The couple's attorneys did not immediately comment on the decision, a spokesperson said.